 Unsuccessful Candidates who participated in the first stage of the restricted tender procurement procedure, are entitled to submit a complaint following the publication of the results of the first stage.
 A Candidate who submitted a complaint within the prescribed period mentioned in article 83 (1) of the LPP shall publish a notification on the MTender System providing a reference number of the complaint submitted.
 In such cases, the electronic tendering procedure shall be suspended for a period of 20 working days, or until a decision of the National Complaint Settlement Agency concerning the complaint is published on the MTender System.

 The Contracting Authority has the right to limit the number of Candidates to be selected to submit Tenders for the second stage of the restricted tender procurement procedure, provided that there is a sufficient number of available Candidates as prescribed in the Contract Notice or Tender Documents.
 When selecting Candidates, the Contracting Authority shall be required to apply objective and non-discriminatory criteria, using only the selection criteria laid down in the Contract Notice and Tender Documents.
 In such cases, the Contract Notice and Tender Documents shall specify the minimum number of Candidates it intends to select and, if applicable, the maximum number thereof.
 The minimum number of Candidates to be selected to submit Tenders for the second stage of the restricted tender procurement procedure has to be sufficient to ensure an effective competition and, in any case, it cannot be lower than five Candidates.
+If the maximum number of Candidates invited for the second stage are to be limited the Contract Notice or Tender Documents shall specify the exact selection criteria, their weightings and evaluation methodology, if applicable.
+The selection criteria should be proportional and linked to the subject-matter of the public procurement contract.

 In the case where there is only one Candidate who meets the selection criteria the Contracting Authority shall cancel the tender.
 However, in the case where the number of Candidates who meet the selection criteria is lower than at least 5 or the minimum number indicated in the Contract Notice and Tender Documents, the Contracting Authority shall have the right to choose between: